bkavlak/gisgpu_docker/README.md

 # gisGPU_docker
 Docker GPU Computing Container for GIS and Remote Sensing Applications.
 This container is based on ubuntu-18.04 and Python 3.6

-If you are not familiar with Docker, please watch first: https://www.youtube.com/watch?v=fqMOX6JJhGo&t=1550s
+If you are not familiar with Docker, please first watch this perfect tutorial: https://www.youtube.com/watch?v=fqMOX6JJhGo&t=1550s

 In case you want to add or remove python packages go to ```# PART - 3 Install Python Packages``` in the Dockerfile and add or remove the package below  ``` pip3 install```.